New Patient Information

 More about your first appointment:

-We have offices in Waltham and Plymouth, MA.
+Our office is in Waltham, MA.
 Generally, the first visit is scheduled for an hour.
 At that time the provider will review all of your medical history as well as your current symptoms.
 Based on the information they gather at that first visit, they will determine what they would like ordered for lab testing.
 Lab testing is usually quite comprehensive, and most are blood tests.
 You may also be sent home with additional collection kits, such as saliva, urine or stool testing.